No mention of Naankuse (spelled N/a’an ku sê, in one of the local dialects) seems to be made without the words Angelina Jolie popping up.

 The price is quite high for this lodge, and it simply did not compare favourably to some of the other incredible lodges that we had stayed in during our brief visit to Namibia.

-On the other hand, the conservation efforts of the Naankuse sanctuary are commendable, and visitors to Namibia may want to stay on site simply to experience the wildlife activities.
+On the other hand, the conservation efforts of the Naankuse sanctuary are commendable, and visitors to Namibia may want to stay on site simply to experience some of the wealth of wildlife activities.
 As we did not partake in any of the excursions we cannot comment on them, though from the lodge's activities brochure they do look great (if pricey)!

 Apart from the Villas, there are also some Chalets available at Naankuse to stay in, situated next to the restaurant and swimming pool, and they may potentially be of a higher standard than the Villa we had been assigned.

-What is certainly true is that the Naankuse lodge is well located for the Namibia International airport, and should definitely be considered from that point of view, as good hotel accommodation options for the Hosea Kutako airport are generally quite limited.
+What is certainly true is that the Naankuse lodge is well located for Namibia's Windhoek International airport, and should definitely be considered from that point of view, as good hotel accommodation options for the Hosea Kutako airport are generally quite limited.